Stado1/ArUco-COLMAP-point-cloud-scaling/README.md

 The code will then loop through the data in the struct to find the 3d coordinates for each corner for each detected marker in each image.
 So each marker will be assigned multiple sets of 3d coordinates, using each image that was used to detect it.
 It does this by putting the 3d pointcloud points onto the image and looking which of these points is the closest to each corner of each marker.
 The 3d point that is closest is then stored in the struct.

-Then for each marker in each image, the lenth of all the sides of each marker is calculated using the 3d coordinates that are projected onto that image.
+Then for each marker in each image, the length of all the sides of each marker is calculated using the 3d coordinates that are projected onto that image.
 The average side length will be calculated using the closest 3d points.
 This is the average side length of the unscaled pointcloud.
 In this average some outliers are taken into account, which make the scale factor less accurate.
-To deal with this, forst the average with the outliers is calculated then the outliers are filtered out by removing every measurement that deviates more than 30% from the average.
+To deal with this, first the average with the outliers is calculated then the outliers are filtered out by removing every measurement that deviates more than 30% from the average.
 Then the average is calculated without the outliers.

 Since the real side length is known the scale factor can be calculated.
 This scale factor is used scale the pointcloud, which is stored in a folder named: "model_scaled".